 - Structural biology

-Fifty-six US citizen students from 44 schools in 23 states, Puerto Rico, and the District of Columbia participated in POE 2015.
-Their average undergraduate GPA was 3.85 on a 4.0 scale.
-They included 17 medical students, 35 undergraduates (including May 2015 graduates), two PharmD students, and two graduate students.
-Six 2015 participants were prior class members returning for a second POE rotation.
+Sixty-eight US citizen students from 51 schools in 24 states and Puerto Rico are participating in POE 2016.
+Their average undergraduate GPA is 3.85 on a 4.0 scale.
+They included 15 medical students, 45 undergraduates (including May 2016 graduates), five PharmD students, and three graduate or first year post-baccalaureate students.
+Eleven 2016 participants are prior class members returning for a second POE rotation.

 Please note that the POE program is a PRE doctoral program.
 Anyone who holds a doctoral degree (e.g. MD, PhD, PharmD, etc.) is NOT eligible for the POE program and should NOT apply.
 MDs who have completed residency training in Pediatrics may be eligible for our Pediatric Hematology-Oncology Fellowship Training Program.
 Qualified non-US physicians may be eligible to visit St Jude through our International Outreach Program.